 The IPT do not work in isolation; the successes over the last year are due to the commitment to infection prevention that is demonstrated at all levels within the organisation.
 It is crucial that this commitment continues to ensure that high standards are maintained.
-I would like to thank everyone, in this my last year at UHNM, for the part they have played in achieving and sustaining the significant reductions in avoidable infections, and improving safety for our patients over the last decade.
-The emphasis continues to be on sustaining and improving outcomes for 2019-2020.
+I would like to thank everyone for the part they have played and your response to the COVID -19 Pandemic pandemic.
+The emphasis continues to be on sustaining and improving outcomes for 2020-2021.